Joint Senior Management Team

 Since then my roles have been mainly in commissioning, in Essex and Suffolk, but I have also worked for a learning disabilities provider and in an acute hospital as Deputy Finance Director.

 My role as Chief Officer for NHS North Norfolk CCG includes strategic planning and co-ordinating urgent and emergency care resource across Central Norfolk, bringing together partners to provide the best possible care for our patients of Norfolk.

 My previous experience includes Operation Management and project and programme management in both the private and public sector.

-I am Head of Corporate Affairs and Planning.
+I am the Chief Corporate Affairs Officer.
 My team ensures that the CCG complies with its statutory duties in its commissioning work.
 This includes ensuring the governing body runs effectively and that the CCG has the right policies in place for its work and staff.
 The team also covers information governance to make sure processes are in place to safeguard the information the CCG holds.
 Another function of the team is to co-ordinate all communications with the public, service users and stakeholders.
 This can be via its FOI, complaints, engagement and media and communications teams all of whom sit within corporate affairs.